Axway-API-Builder-Ext/api-builder-extras/README.md

 [Axway API-Builder][3] is a very flexible low-code no-code framework that  helps customers to create or optimize APIs for an API-Management governance layer by:
-- orchestrating system of record APIs into a a business driven API
+- orchestrating system of record APIs into a business oriented API
-  - for that connect to different Cloud- or On-Premise applications
+  - connect to different Cloud- or On-Premise applications
-  - connect to databases to create a CRUD API in minutes
+  - connect to databases to create CRUD APIs in minutes
 - transform / mediate downstream APIs

-Wtach this [video][5] to learn more of the API-Builder or just [get started][6].
+Watch this [video][5] to learn more about API-Builder or just [get started][6].

-The underlying framework of API-Builder is [Node.js][7] using a series of [NPM][8] packages.
+The underlying framework of API-Builder is [Node.js][7] using a bunch of [NPM][8] packages.
 This repository is used to maintain community packages following the process described below.
 There are some benefits why it makes sense to share your plugin:
-- Axway takes care about this repository to test, release and publish a package
+- Axway takes care about this repository to test, release and publish your package
 - upon Axway decision the plugin gets integrated into the API-Builder Plugin UI for simple installation and discovery
 - Broader community and Axway support will help to improve your plugin
 - Quality-Gate for changes on existing plugins